wuyichen24/system-design-knowledge/concepts/Network.md

       - HTTP polling
       - HTTP long polling
       - HTTP streaming
+- RPC
+   - Concepts
+      - Allows a computer program to cause a procedure to execute in another address space (commonly on another computer on a shared network).
+   - Pros
+      - Efficient for exchanging large data.
+      - Bidirectional streaming.
+   - Cons
+      - Hard to debug.
+      - Not flexible.
+      - Old firewalls don’t support HTTP/2-based RPCs (Cannot be used for public APIs).
 - WebSocket
    - Pros
       - Full duplex: Client and server can send data at the same time.